SysCAD Installation Instructions

 - Ensure SysCAD is closed (and any application that might be referencing SysCAD using COM).

-- Unzip the update file into the SysCADxxx\bin folder, replacing all previous files.
+- Unzip the update directly into the SysCADxxx\bin folder, replacing all previous files.
+(For example, the Update file for Build 139.27436 can be unzipped into the C:\SysCAD139\bin folder).

-- This new version of the Build will use the same base files and license as the current build.
+- SysCAD can be started from any of the new bin locations.
+As these are located inside the same installation folder, they will use the same base files and license as the current build.